stpope/CSL6/README.md

 Documentation

-See the PDF files in the Doc/ directory.
+See the PDF and HTML files in the Doc/ directory.
 (RTFM)

 See the file COPYRIGHT for the list of authors and UC copy-left.

 stp et al. - January, 1998 - November, 2012 - April, 2020

+Contact: stephen@heaveneverywhere.com